 Potatoes and eggs can often make a dish a bit bland and sometimes a bit dry.
 In this recipe though I found it to be moist, not dry and really flavorful.

-While my recipe calls for Yukon Gold potatoes I’ve used red and idaho baking potatoes for this recipe.
+While my recipe calls for Yukon Gold potatoes I’ve used red and russet baking potatoes for this recipe.
 I prefer the Yukon Gold in this recipe but the others work fine too.
 Just know that if you are using Red, you may need 5-6 potatoes.
 If you are using baking potatoes you may only need two.
 Keep the size of the potato in mind.

 Finally, I say 6-8 eggs because it depends on how many people you are feeding.
 This makes an excellent side dish or can feed a whole family with a breakfast bread or meat served on the side.
 If you have a larger family or want this to be a main dish use 8 eggs.

-- 4 Golden Potatoes
+- 4 Yukon Gold Potatoes

 - 6-8 Eggs